-This step also will be conducted by RVMPO staff, using the Goals and Project Funding Criteria table on page 10.
-Staff will evaluate candidate projects based on the extent to which they would contribute to meeting RVMPO goals, the goals of the Regional Transportation Plan and federal planning requirements, as summarized in the Funding Criteria table.
+This step will be conducted by RVMPO Technical Advisory Committee (TAC), using the Goals and Project Funding Criteria Table on page 11.
+The TAC will evaluate candidate projects based on the extent to which they would contribute to meeting RVMPO goals, the goals of the Regional Transportation Plan, and federal planning requirements, as summarized in the Funding Criteria Table.